Fox's Book of Martyrs

 ever they had been before.
 They were now become

-extremely numerous in many parts of the country, and the settlement of
+parts of the country, and the settlement of Pennsylvania taking place soon

-Pennsylvania taking place soon after, many of them went over to America.
-There
+after, many of them went over to America.
+There they

-they enjoyed the blessings of a peaceful government, and
+enjoyed the blessings of a peaceful government, and

 cultivated the arts of honest industry.